trynthink/scout/docs/tutorials.rst

     * plug loads
     * dishwasher
     * clothes washing
-    * clothes drying
+    * drying
     * pool heaters and pumps
     * fans and pumps
     * other

 * *Baseline Load*.
-Load (in kW) for given hour of year, climate zone, net load version, building type, and end use under the baseline case.
+Load (for residential, average hourly kW per home across all homes sampled in the representative city for the climate zone; for commercial, hourly kW per prototypical building) for given hour of year, climate zone, net load version, building type, and end use under the baseline case.
 * *Measure Load*.
-Load (in kW) for given hour of year, climate zone, net load version, building type, and end use after measure application.
+Load (for residential, average hourly kW per home across all homes sampled in the representative city for the climate zone; for commercial, hourly kW per prototypical building) for given hour of year, climate zone, net load version, building type, and end use after measure application.
 * *Relative Savings*.
 Calculated as: (Hourly Measure Load - Hourly Baseline Load) / (Total Annual Baseline Load).